minhtuan2000/sparkify/README.md

 ## Summary

+The detailed process of data cleaning, exploration, modeling and results are provided in my blog post.
+Here are some key points.

 ### Dataset

 The dataset used in this project is a small subset (~200MB) of the original dataset (~12GB) provided by Udacity.
 In this dataset, there are 448 unique users and 99 cancelations / churners (~22%).